xoscar/image-store/frontend/README.md

 This is a great tool that works as a wrapper for the Redux library, it includes simpler APIs to enable fast development while still using Redux.
 **Pros:**

-- Includes simple ways for I/O implementations, and auto generates hooks for you to use, it also includes caching, error handling and more.
+- Includes simple ways to do I/O implementations, auto generates hooks for you to use, and also includes caching, error handling and more.
-- You can keep using the same patterns as for Redux with Actions, Reducers if you want to keep having fine control of the state.
+- You can keep using the same patterns as you did for Redux with Actions and Reducers if you want to keep having fine control of the state.
 - Fully typed, so you can use it alongside `Typescript`.
 - Side effects come out of the box by allowing cross action listeners for reducers.

 **Cons:**

-- It comes with an initial overhead of learning how Redux works, as it feels targeted for old users that want a new way of interacting with he same pattern.
+- It comes with an initial overhead of learning how Redux works, as it feels targeted for users already familiar with the pattern but want an easier way of interacting with the tool.
-- Includes several tools and APIs that you wont need unless you have a specific use case, it might be considered overkill for some apps.
+- Includes several tools and APIs that you wont need unless you have a specific use case, might be overkill for some apps.
-- It includes its own custom way when creating I/O operations, in case you have generic logic you want to reuse you'll have to migrate them.
+- It includes its own custom way when creating I/O operations, if you have generic logic you want to reuse you'll have to migrate it.

 ### React-Query

-React query is an I/O abstraction that allows you create custom logic to connect to an API while also provides its own state management.
+React query is an I/O abstraction that allows you create custom logic to connect to an API while also providing its own state management.

 **Pros:**

 - Allows you to decouple the actual API call from the React code, having your generic gateways doing the job.
-- Native support for queries, mutations, paginated queries and more.
+- Native support for queries, mutations, paginated queries, caching, on focus window refresh, you can read the full list in [the documentation](https://react-query-v3.tanstack.com/overview).
 - Includes a tagging system for cache, so you can decide when to refetch certain queries.

 **Cons:**